 If you have paid off a USDA home loan on the previous residence, you are absolutely able to use the USDA home loan benefit again.
 There are certain exceptions, as well.

 If you are not able to afford both homes, the USDA home loan can also be assumed by another qualifying borrower, so this is a great option if you need to change homes due to familial and life situations.
-Another option is that a co-applicant or co-borrower (not a co-signer) would be able to occupy the previous dwelling, especially if it is still being paid off, waiting to be assumed by another party, or waiting for the home to be sold.

 FHA HOME LOANS

 You will be able to use an FHA home loan more than once.
 If the previous FHA home loan is paid off, whether it is while you are occupying the home or you sell it in order to pay off the mortgage, you will be eligible for another FHA home loan.
 The second FHA mortgage may be pursued after 12 months of on-time payments occurred with the first loan, especially since you will legally have to occupy that previous property for a year.
+There must be a valid reason to purchase another home with FHA.

-You may also have multiple FHA loans if you have a need for a larger or smaller home, or if you will move to a different area.
+If you have a need for a larger or smaller home, or if you will move to a different area.
 Examples of this include a relocation for work that is considered to be a long distance from the first property financed with an FHA loan.
 Other eligible reasons include a family size increase that exceeds resources of home size (does not include adoption), or leaving a mutually owned home because of a divorce.

 As with the USDA loan, you must occupy as the new home primary residence that is being insured by the FHA through HUD, and you may not use the loan for an investment property or holiday home.